 Wetlands.
 Short-term, negligible to minor, adverse impacts on wetlands would occur from deposition of fill materials or increased sedimentation into wetlands that could occur during vegetation removal, ground disturbing activities, and construction for the Construct Northern Boundary Fence and Culvert Repair and Replacement projects.
 Installation of apron flood lighting would be conducted in a manner that would avoid wetland impacts.
 Ground disturbance associated with the installation and construction for the Construct Northern Boundary Fence and Culvert Repair and Replacement projects could result in short-term deposition of fill materials or increased sedimentation, but would be conducted in a manner such that activities would minimize impacts on wetlands to the maximum extent practicable.
-Less than 0.25 percent of the total acreage of wetlands on MacDill AFB would be potentially impacted by construction activities; therefore, impacts would be less than significant.
-Consultation with FDEP and USACE, as appropriate, would be conducted to minimize wetland impacts and identify potential avoidance, minimization, and conservation measures.
+Less than 0.25 percent of the total acreage of wetlands on MacDill AFB would be potentially impacted by construction activities; therefore, impacts would be conducted to minimize wetland impacts and identify potential avoidance, minimization, and conservation measures.
 Due to the impact on wetlands, a Section 404 permit from USACE and an Environmental Resource Permit from FDEP would be obtained prior to construction, and any necessary mitigations would be identified during project design.